yuvalmGS/gigaspaces-wiki-jekyll/xap97/notify-container.markdown

 By default, the notify event container registers for notifications only when the relevant space it is working against is in primary mode.
 When the space is in backup mode, no registration occurs.
 If the space moves from backup mode to primary mode, the container registers for notifications, and if it moved to backup mode, the registrations are canceled.

+{% info %}
-{% infosign %} This mostly applies when working with an embedded space directly with a cluster member.
+This mostly applies when working with an embedded space directly with a cluster member.
 When working with a clustered space (performing operations against the whole cluster), the mode of the space is always primary.
+{%endinfo%}

+{% note %}
-{% exclamation %} Notifications for expired objects (NOTIFY_LEASE_EXPIRATION type) are sent both from the primary and the backup space.
+Notifications for expired objects (NOTIFY_LEASE_EXPIRATION type) are sent both from the primary and the backup space.
 To avoid this, you should set the Notify Container `replicateNotifyTemplate` to `false` and run the notify container collocated with the space.
 This will start the Notify Container only with the primary and will avoid duplicated notifications.
+{%endnote%}

 # Template Definition